Dec 02, 2013

 Course No. ILL390/490 Credits: 3.0

 Faculty Larry O'Neal

 This is an advanced video course, investigating the scope of symbolic and improvisatory cinematic storytelling.
 Students will explore unconventional methods of video acquisition, manipulation, processing, editing and display.
 Students will be able to delve into media hybrids, and rather than established narrative forms, underscoring metaphorical poetic styles that inform the structure of the work.
-Emphasize will be towards development of acute observational skills and innovative visualization techniques, encourage divergent thinking and cognitive flexibility.
-This course is for students who have a sustained interest in using video technology as part of their art-making.
-Note: Experimental Video (or Motion Graphics) is a required course for all Video majors and Animation majors.
-Required materials: A 7200 rpm hard drive, a set of headphones and a notebook.
+Emphasis is on the development of acute observational skills and innovative visualization techniques and encourages divergent thinking and cognitive flexibility.
+This course is for students who have a sustained interest in using video and digital cinema’s technologies as part of their art-making.
+Required of Photo Majors in the Video track.
+Open Elective.
+Prerequisite: PHV267 Video/Digital Cinema I or signature of instructor.